 3. Desperation Items

-If you didn't follow my spot-on advice for the first and second trimesters (I'm joking, of course)…you may end up making some desperation purchases in your third trimester.
+If you didn’t follow my spot-on advice for the first and second trimesters (I’m joking, of course)…you may end up making some desperation purchases for maternity clothes in your third trimester.
 When pregnant with R, my desperation purchases were a few more Isabella Oliver camis (I was sick of accidental belly exposure at work), as well as a pair of Raven jeans, 3 sizes bigger than my pre-pregnancy size.
 Was a $200 pair of jeans (that would eventually be given away) worth it?

 I wore the Raven’s almost daily for those three months, then again for the next 5-6 months.
 Even if consider only half-time wear, you’re looking at a cost-per-wear of $1.60.
 So let me ask: Would you pay $1.60 a day for the next 8ish months to wear a pair of jeans that are both comfortable and cute?